panditdhamdhere/Compose/README.md

 ## Design

-The design and implementation of Compose is based on the following design principles, given in order of importance and emphasis by the project.
+The design and implementation of Compose is based on the following design principles.

 1. ### Understanding
    This is the top design and guiding principle of this project.
 We help our users *understand* the things they want to know so they can *confidently* achieve what they are trying to do.
 This is why we must have very good documentation, and why we write easy to read and understand code.
 Understanding leads to solutions, creates confidence, kills bugs and gets things done.
 Understanding is everything.
 So we nurture it and create it.